Lake Wanaka Cruises - Environmental Policy

 As a matter of course, Lake Wanaka Cruises recycles all waste oils, paper, plastics and glass.

-Strict plans are in place for refueling of our vessels in a manner which prevents potential spillage of fuel onto the lake.
-We work with Z Mini Tankers to achieve ‘best practice’ delivery of fuel to the vessel.
+Strict plans are in place for refuelling of our boats in a manner which prevents potential spillage of fuel onto the lake.

-We have recently initiated a 2 month and $76,000 upgrade of the engines, gearboxes, shafts, rudders, propellers and bilge systems of our vessel 'Dual Image' to improve fuel efficiency, eliminate oil leakages and isolate bilge water from the external environment.
+Constant maintnenace of engines, gearboxes, shafts, rudders, propellers and bilge systems of our vessels to improve fuel efficiency, eliminate oil leakages and isolate bilge water from the external environment.

 On the islands and beaches we visit around Lake Wanaka, our staff actively clean up rubbish left behind by other visitors.
 This is usually in the form of bottles, cans and plastic bags which are brought aboard and recycled through our usual systems.